MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

    df
    ```

-1. In the output of the command, note the first part of the fully qualified path designating the Cloud Shell home drive mount (marked here as `xxxxxxxxxxxxxx`:
+1. In the output of the command, note the first part of the fully qualified path designating the Cloud Shell home drive mount (marked here as `xxxx`:

    ```
-   //xxxxxxxxxxxxxx.file.core.windows.net/cloudshell   (..)  /usr/csuser/clouddrive
+   //xxxx.file.core.windows.net/cloudshell   (..)  /usr/csuser/clouddrive
    ```

 1. In the Azure portal, search and select **Storage accounts** and, in the list of the storage accounts, click the entry representing the storage account you identified in the previous step.